glnds/dyndns-r53/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/glnds/dyndns-r53)](https://goreportcard.com/report/github.com/glnds/dyndns-r53)

 # DynDNS Route53
 This is a little program written in [Go](https://golang.org/project/) that takes the WAN ip of your current infrastructure to update a hostname on [Amazon Route53](https://aws.amazon.com/route53/).

 ## Installation

 ### Make a binary
 The main reasons to choose Go to develop this tool was the fact that Go can build executable binaries.
 This makes installation very easy.
 Secondly with Go it's also very easy to cross compile the program for different platforms.

 To make a binary just run:
 ```
-go build dyndns_route53.go
+make build
 ```
 This will result in an executable binary named `dyndns_route53`.